Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 If you’re trying to navigate the options above, use this breakdown to help you out.
 It made my life a whole lot easier!

 Straight out of the gate, I knew that I didn’t have a ton of real estate available to dedicate to an oversized or commercial sized rowing machine.

 The unit I needed was going to have to be more compact, easy to fold up and store, and pretty simple and straightforward to snap into place, train with, and then tuck away again when I was done.

 That limited my options (somewhat).

-Luckily, though, because I understood this – and because I knew I need something that was portable, foldable, and easy to store – it whittled down my choices quite a bit.
+Luckily, though, because I understood this – and because I knew I need one of the best foldable rowing machine models out there, on that is portable and easy to store – it whittled down my choices quite a bit.